ewired/magnitude-1/README.md

   <strong>Opinionated coding agent for open models</strong>
 </p>

 Magnitude gets the most out of open models for coding.
-We do the testing, tuning, and curation so you don't have to.
-You get a coding agent that just works, on the best open models, for $20/month.
+We continuously test and tweak our setup so you don't have to.

-- **Specialized agents.** Each running on the open model best suited to its role.
-- **Best models, always.** We benchmark constantly.
-New model wins, you get it.
+- **Multi-model** - GLM 5.1, Kimi K2.6, DeepSeek V4, all used for the right job
-- **Verified providers.** Only the ones serving the models correctly and fast.
+- **Verified providers** - Only the ones serving the models correctly and fast
+- **Opinionated** - We continuously test and lean into model capabilities
+- **Sustainable** - No wild inference subsidization.
+Built for what comes next

 <p align="center">
   <img src="interface.png" alt="Magnitude interface" width="100%" />